ssdollxx/tuya-zigbee-switch/docs/faq.md

 Will I still receive updates for my other devices?
 </summary>

-Yes, the custom index you provide to Z2M does not replace the original index.
+**Yes**, the custom index you provide to Z2M **does not replace the original index**.
 It 'appends', so you receive custom firmware for the supported devices and stock firmware for the other devices.
 </details>

 <details>